 If you have a child around this age, think about their skills.
 Do you know if they know how to provide first aid?
-Do you know how long they can swim continuously for?
+Do you know how long they can swim continuously?

-The relevant National Swimming and Water Safety Benchmark indicates that 50% of all 17-year-old Australians should be able to respond to an emergency situation and deliver first aid, swim continuously for 400 metres, and perform a survival sequence whilst wearing heavy clothing, among other competencies.
+The relevant National Swimming and Water Safety Benchmark indicate that 50% of all 17-year-old Australians should be able to respond to an emergency situation and deliver first aid, swim continuously for 400 meters, and perform a survival sequence whilst wearing heavy clothing, among other competencies.

 Teaching them about rips, for instance, and how to get out of them, will ensure they approach the beach with care every time they visit.